 Landlords and prospective tenants can make rental and lease agreements orally.
 Although oral agreements tend to be less complex, simpler is not always better.
 Although oral agreements are binding and legally enforceable, it is more challenging to enforce an oral agreement than one that is in writing.

-In order to avoid these types of issues, it is generally advantageous to put lease and rental agreements in writing.
+In order to avoid these types of issues, it is better to put lease and rental agreements in writing.
 This way the terms are clear to both parties, and it is easier to settle any potential disputes – remember, once a lease is signed it is legally binding, any lease violation could mean landlords have the right to file for an eviction.

 Create a Custom Lease Agreement